Four-eye approval

 Manual or automatic approver identification

 If a document that has been submitted for approval only has one approver assigned, a second approver must be added when four-eye approval has been enabled.
-The second approver can be identified and added either manually or automatically, depending on your configuration:
+The second approver can be identified and added manually or automatically, depending on your configuration:

-• If Automatic selection was chosen in the setup, Document Capture identifies the second approver based on the settings of the first approver (specifically the 4-eyes Approval, 2nd Approver Name field in the first approver's Continia User Setup).
+• If Automatic selection was chosen in the setup, Document Capture identifies the second approver based on the settings of the first approver (specifically the Four-eye Approval, 2nd Approver Name field in the first approver's Continia User Setup).
 In this scenario, Document Capture adds the second approver automatically – and no manual action is required.

 • If Manual selection was chosen in the setup, the first approver must manually select the second approver when approving the document.
 A dialog box prompts the first approver to forward the document to another approver using the Forward and Approve action.